usc-isi-i2/kgtk/tutorial/README.md

 ```
 8. Download the files `wikidata.sqlite3.small.db` (~8GB) and `text-embedding.tsv` (672 MB) from here: https://drive.google.com/drive/folders/19Swrp2ZzyHcdVE-ytapw21ug4dMeHW9y?usp=sharing beforehand.

-9. Download the mini-version of wikidata that we use for the tutoria from https://drive.google.com/drive/folders/1nDeNpYF8pdnN9pgD-vhbGNP4mmfiJgRJ?usp=sharing.
+9. Download the mini-version of wikidata that we use for the tutorial from https://drive.google.com/drive/folders/1nDeNpYF8pdnN9pgD-vhbGNP4mmfiJgRJ?usp=sharing.
+Right-click on the folder and select `Download`

 10. Create the config file required for tutorial
 ```